We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Security and preservation of Records Sample Clauses

 Security and preservation of Records.
-You must preserve and protect the safety, security and confidentiality of the Records in accordance with best business practice and any legal obligations applicable to you.
-You will have in place appropriate back-up and disaster recovery procedures to protect against loss of information.
-If you cease to provide the Services under this Agreement, you must ensure that all Records are properly preserved and, where appropriate, transferred to any replacement Provider.
+(1) The PHO must preserve and protect the safety, security and confidentiality of the Records in accordance with best business practice and any legal obligations.
+(2) We will each have in place appropriate back-up and disaster recovery procedures to protect against loss of information.
+(3) If the PHO or any Contracted Provider ceases to Provide the Services, the PHO must ensure, and must ensure that the Contracted Provider ensures, that all Records are properly preserved and, if appropriate, are able to be and on request are transferred to any replacement provider as the DHB may require.

 Related to Security and preservation of Records